matsonj/docs.getdbt.com/website/docs/reference/resource-configs/duckdb-configs.md

 To have your dbt pipeline persist relations in a DuckDB file, set the path field in your profile to the path of the DuckDB file that you would like to read and write on your local filesystem.
 (If the path is not specified, the path is automatically set to the special value `:memory:` and the database will run in-memory, without persistence).

-`dbt-duckdb adds` the `database` property: its value is automatically set to the basename of the file in the path argument with the suffix removed.
+`dbt-duckdb` adds the `database` property: its value is automatically set to the basename of the file in the path argument with the suffix removed.
 For example, if the path is `/tmp/a/dbfile.duckdb`, the `database` field will be set to `dbfile`.

 ## Using MotherDuck

-As of `dbt-duckdb 1.5.2`, you can connect to a DuckDB instance running on MotherDuck by setting your path to use a md: connection string, just as you would with the DuckDB CLI or the Python API.
+As of `dbt-duckdb 1.5.2`, you can connect to a DuckDB instance running on MotherDuck by setting your path to use a `md:` connection string, just as you would with the DuckDB CLI or the Python API.
 MotherDuck databases generally work the same way as local DuckDB databases from the perspective of dbt, but there are a few differences to be aware of:
 1. Currently, MotherDuck requires a specific version of DuckDB, often the latest, as specified in MotherDuck's documentation
-2. MotherDuck databases do not support transactions, so there is a new `disable_transactions` profile option that will be automatically enabled if you are connecting to a MotherDuck database in your path.
-3. MotherDuck preloads a set of the most common DuckDB extensions for you, but does not support loading custom extensions or user-defined functions.
+1. MotherDuck preloads a set of the most common DuckDB extensions for you, but does not support loading custom extensions or user-defined functions.
-4. A small subset of advanced SQL features are currently unsupported; the only impact of this on the dbt adapter is that the dbt.listagg macro and foreign-key constraints will work against a local DuckDB database, but will not work against a MotherDuck database.
+1. A small subset of advanced SQL features are currently unsupported; the only impact of this on the dbt adapter is that the dbt.listagg macro and foreign-key constraints will work against a local DuckDB database, but will not work against a MotherDuck database.

 ## Extensions
 You can load any supported DuckDB extensions by listing them in the `extensions` field in your profile.
 You can also set any additional DuckDB configuration options via the `settings` field, including options that are supported in any loaded extensions.